 |Disposal, reuse, or recycling||PARTIAL|

-Being active in the community has always been central to Westport's values.
-Since 2002, Westport has been a strong supporter of the United Way of the Lower Mainland.
-From modest beginnings, our annual workplace campaign has grown steadily and in 2015 our cumulative fundraising total reached $1.272 million CDN.
+Being active in the community has always been central to Westport Fuel Systems values.
+Since 2002, Westport Fuel Systems has been a strong supporter of the United Way of the Lower Mainland.
+From modest beginnings, our annual workplace campaign has grown steadily and in 2016 our cumulative fundraising total reached $1.34 million CDN.

 Westport is a proud partner of the United Way and Vancouver School Board's Community Schools Program.
 Community schools provide safe and structured after-school activities to students aged 6–12.
 After-school programs play a critical role in providing structured, supervised time for children to be active, to develop positive social skills, and to build overall capabilities.
 Studies have linked participation in these programs with greater academic success, increased self-confidence and self-esteem, and better relationships with peers and adults.